benallfree/laravel-stapler-images/readme.md

 ## Workarounds and bugfixes

 The core `codesleeve/stapler` package has a couple bugs that may be important to you.
-We have included patch files to fix the bugs and will keep these up to date with the required versions of `stapler`.
+I have included patch files to fix the bugs and will keep these up to date with the required versions of `stapler`.

 After you run a `composer update`, you'll need to re-apply these patches.
 Here is a shell script to help out.
 I like this better than composer's hooks because sometimes `artisan` won't run if ServiceProvider dependencies are missing.